NortaBirdo/learn_coq/tactics.md

 `compute` is shorthand for beta-delta-iota-zeta reductions

 `reflexivity` will do some simplification automatically when checking that two sides are equal.
-It does somewhat more simplification than simpl does -- for example, it tries "unfolding" defined terms, replacing them with their right-hand sides.
+It does somewhat more **simplification and some kind of computation** than simpl does -- for example, it tries "unfolding" defined terms, replacing them with their right-hand sides.
 The reason for this difference is that, if reflexivity succeeds, the whole goal is finished and we don't need to look at whatever expanded expressions.
 In other words:
 * to prove e1=e2, fully reduce e1 and e2
 * if the result are alpha-equivalent, succeed.